jtecklenburg/voromesh/README.md

 # voromesh

 ## Features
-- Creates meshes from a bounded Voronoi diagram of a 2D point clouds
+- Creates meshes from a bounded Voronoi diagram of a 2D point cloud
 - Extrude meshes to 3D
 - Export as VTU or TOUGH3-MESH